tyl/field-binder/README.md

 ## Short Tutorial
 We will create a simple Address Book, where each `Person` may have many `Address`es.
-For conciseness, we will also use the [Maddon](https://github.com/mstahv/maddon) addon, its `ListContainer` and the shorthand classes for Layouts.
+For conciseness, we will also use the [Viritin](https://github.com/viritin/viritin) addon, its `ListContainer` and the shorthand classes for Layouts.
 You do not need to add any further dependencies to your `pom`, though.
-The `field-binder` add-on depends on `Maddon` already.
+The `field-binder` add-on depends on `Viritin` already.
 Now, let us write the following bean class for the Addresses:

 ```java
 public class Address {